twak/chordatlas/README.md

 things get a bit more complicated for the bigsur optimisation and window detection:
 1. install and license [gurobi optimiser 7.5](http://www.gurobi.com/downloads/gurobi-optimizer). ensure gurobi is on your library path before you start chordatlas.
 1. if you want to detect features (doors, windows...), install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker). tested on an 8gb nvidia card.
+1. follow the bigsur data instructions below.

-similarly for the frankenGAN texturing pipeline:
+similarly for the frankengan texturing pipeline:
 1. install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker). tested on an 8gb nvidia card.
 1. create two folders in the a temporary directory: `input` and `output`; set the temp directory to be the current directory.
 1. run the following to start [bikegan](https://github.com/twak/bikegan) in the temporary directory:
 `nvidia-docker run -v $(pwd)/input:/home/user/bikegan/input -v $(pwd)/output:/home/user/bikegan/output -it --rm twak/bikegan`
 1. in chordatlas' `file -> settings` menu, set the bikegan root to the temp directory
 1. use the house tool to create a house; select the new house.
-1. click `material`, then `joint`, then `redraw distribution` to texture the house with frankenGAN.
+1. click `material`, then `joint`, then `redraw distribution` to texture the house with frankengan.

-## data
+## bigsur data

 several datasets are available [here](http://geometry.cs.ucl.ac.uk/projects/2017/bigsur/data/). we don't have a license to distrubte the original data used in the paper, so the GIS data has been replaced by openstreetmap, and streetview photos have been udpated.
 1. unzip the data